 Southern Thailand – Koh Phangan Week 75: 14.04.2014 – 20.04.2014 Monday:- Today was my last full day on Koh Phangan!
 I had breakfast, worked out and meditated.
-Then we set off for lunch in Thong Sala.
+Then Olly and I set off for lunch in Thong Sala.
 We parked up and had a wander around town – I wanted to see if there were any last minute souvenirs to take home.
-As it was once again the restaurant we wanted to try was closed and not open until 5pm.
-However, right next
+As it so happened, once again, the restaurant we wanted to try was closed and not open until 5pm.

 Southern Thailand – Koh Phangan